 - WHAT TO DO WHEN ARRESTED OR IF YOU NEED MORE INFORMATION A. CALIFORNIA'S MEDICAL MARIJUANA LAW

 In 1996, California voters passed the "Compassionate Use Act," proposition 215.
 This law provided for patients and their "primary caregiver" to lawfully cultivate and possess marijuana as recommended by a medical doctor.
 This law is now codified as Health and Safety Code section 11362.5.
 The Compassionate Use Act made the laws prohibiting cultivation for personal use and simple possession inapplicable to patients.
-(Click here for the text of H&S 11362.5 and the various laws that prohibit marijuana activity.)

 On January 1, 2004, Senate Bill 420 was passed by the California Legislature.
 This amendment to the Compassionate Use Act was supposed to "to avoid unnecessary arrest and prosecution" of patients and caregivers and "to provide needed guidance to law enforcement."
 Senate Bill 420, which became Health and Safety Code sections 11362.7 through 11362.83.
 Section 11362.77 (now declared unconstitutional) provided that: "a qualified patient or primary caregiver" could maintain no more than six mature or 12 immature plants per qualified patient, and possess no more than eight ounces of dried marijuana.
 Only the "dried mature processed flowers of female cannabis" were to be considered when determining allowable quantities.
 These amounts could be exceeded if the doctor's recommendation indicated that the above amounts did meet he patient's needs.